YCChenVictor/blog-frontend/src/posts/software/system-design/main.md

 * Background job
 * Networking Metrics
 * MapReduce

-### Other Considerations

-#### Distribute Systems

-A distributed system refers to a network of interconnected computers that work together to solve a common problem or perform a coordinated task.
-It involves the distribution of resources, data, and processing across multiple machines, enabling collaboration and scalability beyond the capabilities of a single system.
-For more information, please refer to [distributed systems].

-#### Real-time operating systems

-Real-time systems, scheduling, and response times.

-#### TODO

 * Failures
   * Concept: Systems are prone to failures, and it's crucial to plan for them.
 Identify potential points of failure in your system and design appropriate measures to handle them.
   * Example